SlonDeveloper/ThermalLabeler/README.md

 The application works as an Android PrintService, which means:
 - it is available from the standard “Print” system dialog
-- it can be used by any application (1C, web browsers, PDF viewers, etc.)
+- it can be used by any application (business software, web browsers, PDF viewers, etc.)

 ## Supported input formats